HASKI-RAK/HASKI-task-evaluation/README.md

 ### Running the Project

-To run the project in a development environment, use the following command:
+To run the project in a development environment, use the following command in the root directory:

 ```bash
 yarn dev